pranaymanocha/AK101111.github.io/about.md

 <h3>My hobbies</h3>

-<p>I like to cook.
-I am amazed by the huge choice of spices and herbs Indian food has to offer.
-Recently, I have also started running (hugely inspired by my Dad, who takes part in Marathons).
-I also used to build gaming rigs and I think that was a major reason why I chose Computer Science and Electrical Engineering.
+<p>I like to cook in my spare time.
+I also like to play soccer and enjoy running.
+I am always excited to know about the next generationn video games and the latest gaming PCs that can be built to play them.

 <!--
 <hr />